devopsgroup-io/catapult/README.md

 * MAJOR version when you make incompatible API changes,
 * MINOR version when you add functionality in a backwards-compatible manner, and
-* PATCH version when you make backwards-compatible bug fixes.
+* PATCH version when you make backward-compatible bug fixes.

 In addition, the release version number will be prefaced with a `v` (v1.0.0) to conform to standard practice.